 · Representing an investment advisor sued by his client for negligence and breach of fiduciary duty in cases involving the evaluation of dozens apartment complexes and other real estate properties, resulting in a favorable resolution for client;

 · Trial attorney for large physician practice group against health insurance company for breach of contract and underpayments on over 100,000 claims.
-After two-week trial, client received a multi-million dollar judgment which is on appeal;
+Case settled on appeal;

 · Lead trial attorney for local government seeking civil penalties as a result of dioxin contamination of the San Jacinto River;

 · Lead attorney for a group of allied health professionals who sued to recover underpayments from health insurers and other payors, resulting in the filing of numerous lawsuits for breach of contract and antitrust claims, addressing various ERISA defenses, and involvement in national class action before achieving favorable result for client;

 · Appellate lawyer in King v.
 Dallas Fire Ins.
 Co., 85 S.W.3d 185 (Tex.
 2001), in a case involving the issue whether the intentional act exclusion in an insurance policy was to be viewed from the perspective of the insured or the insured’s employee.

 · Lead trial attorney for local government seeking to recover civil penalties for contamination of groundwater from leaking underground storage tanks, resulting in a multi-million dollar settlement for the local government and the State of Texas;

 · Lead appellate lawyer in Feldt v.
 Mentor Corporation, 61 F.3d 431 (5th Cir.
 1995) and 95 F.3d 4 (5th Cir.
 1996), in case involving the appropriate scope of federal preemption of the Medical Device Amendments to the Food, Drug, and Cosmetic Act for state-law tort claims arising out of a medical device.